YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ## Conclusion

+A program in OCanren is understood with respect to its syntax and semantics.
+We define types in four levels, using the `@type` syntax of GT.
+We define injection functions for value constructors.
+We then define formulae in OCanren formula syntax, which are put in the `ocanren{}` quotation powered by Camlp5.
 In  set theory when we think about a relation, we are actually thinking about  a function _R_ that can be applied to its arguments and return either true or false, like this:

 _R(arg<sub>1</sub>, ..., arg<sub>n</sub>)_ = true | false

-But in relational programming, when we think about a relation _R_, the most important thing is not that _R_ is a function, but _R(arg<sub>1</sub>, ..., arg<sub>n</sub>)_ _in whole_ is a function.
-In other words, we regard what is known by logicians as a formula, as a function.
-View this way, a formula F is a also a function F, whose input is an initial variable substitution and whose output is the set of all possible variable substitutions where each member when combined with the initial substitution makes F true.
+But in relational programming, when we think about a relation _R_, the most important thing is not that _R_ is a function, but _R(arg<sub>1</sub>, ..., arg<sub>n</sub>)_ _in whole_ is a function, i.e., we regard what is known by logicians as a formula, as a function whose input is an initial variable substitution and whose output is the set of all possible variable substitutions where each member when combined with the initial substitution makes the formula true.